defx/spec/README.md

 ## Entities

-In order to make our specifications both _consistent_ and _easy to parse_, we explicitly identify **entities** within a scenario by wrapping them in square brackets.
+In order to make our specifications both consistent and easy to parse, we explicitly identify **entities** within a scenario by wrapping them in square brackets.

 There are four types of entities: